Subscribe to The Hot Sheet

 Without fear of missing out, you can stop looking through comment threads or social media channels where everyone has a conflicting opinion.
 We’ll present the most important facts and perspectives you need to know.

-Get experienced analysis and interpretation
+Smart analysis and interpretation

-We’ve been in the publishing industry for more than 20 years, working for small and large operations, and at an executive level.
+We’ve been in the publishing industry for more than 25 years, working for small and large operations, and at an executive level.
 We know the histories and biases of all the players.

-Take a front-row seat at industry events and conferences
+Your front-row seat at industry events

 We read all of the industry magazines and newsletters (some of which are quite expensive), and cherry-pick the information relevant for authors.
 We also scan popular blogs, message boards, and communities to bring you news of important discussions.